maiadegraaf/minishell/README.md

 As this project is made to mimic bash, you can try any commands you normally would try in bash.

-If you really can't think of anything try some of these:
+If you really can't think of anything try some of the following.
+You do have to enter each line separately as the program doesn't handle new lines.
 ```
-ls -la | grep a | tr 'a-z' 'A-Z' > file
+ls -la | grep a | tr 'a-z' 'A-Z'
 ```

 ```
 cat << EOF > file
 cat file
+rm file
 ```

 ```
 ls | rev > file
 cat file
 rev file | cat
+rm file
 ```

 *to exit the program:*